nharward/openvpn-gateway/README.md

 # openvpn-gateway

-Minimal container that routes LAN traffic over an OpenVPN connection.
-I was using OpenVPN through my router but losing about 80% of my normal bandwidth.
-Turns out I was maxing out my router's physical capabilities.
-Dusty old laptop running CoreOS to the rescue.
+Minimal container that routes LAN traffic over an OpenVPN client connection - this is not for hosting an OpenVPN server.
+I was connecting to an OpenVPN server through my home router but losing about 80% of my normal bandwidth, turns out I was maxing out my router's physical capabilities with all that crypto work.
+Dusty old laptop running CoreOS with more horsepower to the rescue.

 ## Why?

-Unlike the containers I found on docker hub, this one specifically does *not* to have anything to do with configuring OpenVPN.
-The assumption is that this is, for whatever reason, better done elsewhere.
-This project exists for the purpose of gluing OpenVPN to the needed `iptables` commands to route others' traffic through the VPN tunnel in a very small image (under 8MB) - nothing more.
-It also assumes you can set up a data volume and/or use the `docker run` _-v_ option without assistance.
-For something more comprehensive and user-friendly, search for `openvpn` on Docker hub.
-It is also assumed that your host is already set up correctly as a router - once this image is running it will simply forward through OpenVPN, and stop doing it if the process is down.
+Unlike the containers I found on docker hub, this one specifically does *not* have anything to do with configuring OpenVPN.
+This project exists for the sole purpose of gluing OpenVPN to an `iptables` command or two to route traffic through the VPN tunnel in a very small image (under 8MB).
+For hosting an OpenVPN server or just something more comprehensive and user-friendly search for `openvpn` on Docker hub.
+The following assumptions are made:

+* You have or will configure OpenVPN through your own means
+* Your docker host is already a functioning router; now you just want to route that existing traffic through OpenVPN
+* You know how docker data volumes work and/or know how to use the `-v` option to `docker run`, and will pass in your OpenVPN configuration appropriately

-## Building it
+## Building the image

 1. Edit `on-up.sh` and `on-down.sh` and change `192.168.2.0/24` to match your local LAN network settings
-2. (optional) Modify `Dockerfile` to bake your OpenVPN configuration in to the image
+2. (optional) Modify `Dockerfile` to bake your OpenVPN client configuration directly in to the image
 3. Run `docker build -t my-vpn-gateway .`

 ## Running it

 `docker run -d --net=host --cap-add=NET_ADMIN --device /dev/net/tun my-vpn-gateway <full path to ovpn conf>`

-Not included are either `-v` or `--volumes-from` option(s) to pass in your separately-created OpenVPN configuration.
+Remember to include appropriate `-v` and/or `--volumes-from` options to pass in your OpenVPN client configuration.

 ## Thank you